OUR SPARKEN HILL ACADEMY PSHE CURRICULUM

 Proudly Working Towards The Rainbow Flag Award

-We are excited to be undertaking The Rainbow Flag Award to reflect our inclusive ethos of the LGBT+ Community.
-LGBT+ inclusive education is about teaching that some children have two mums or two dads.
-Learning about different kinds of families from a young age helps create inclusive environments so everyone feels they belong.
+We are excited to be undertaking The Rainbow Flag Award to assess our inclusive ethos of the LGBTQ+ Community.
+LGBTQ+ inclusive education is about ensuring that this community is not set aside from others and is instead, continually woven into our lessons (not just PSHE!) to enable every child, irrespective of their gender, sexuality or identity to feel part of something and able to reach their full potential with all the help and support they need.
+Learning about different kinds of families and inspirational people who change history from a young age helps create inclusive environments so everyone feels they belong and can aspire to great things.